Prospects for Observing the Microquasar SS 433 with the LACT Array: Evaluation of Observational Capabilities

 A central aspect of the analysis is the study of the detection significance as a function of observation time.
 For each simulated dataset, significance maps were generated to evaluate the confidence level of source detection in both the eastern and western jets.
 To provide a realistic template for the simulations, the spatial and spectral properties of the jets were modeled based on H.E.S.S. observations, ensuring that the synthetic datasets reflect the best current knowledge of SS 433, which shown in Table.\ref{tab:combined_info_deg}.
 By tracking the accumulation of significance with increasing exposure, we can estimate the minimum observation time required for a robust detection of extended structures and localized high-energy features.
-This approach also allows the assessment of LACT’s sensitivity to energy-dependent morphological characteristics, providing a means to distinguish between emission from compact acceleration regions near the jet bases and more extended radiation along the jet flow.
+This approach also allows LACT to leverage its excellent spatial resolution to assess the gamma-ray source's structure, providing a means to distinguish between emission from compact acceleration regions near the jet bases and more extended radiation along the jet flow.
 Additionally, the nearby source HESS J1908+063 and the background model were included in the simulations to ensure a more realistic representation of the observational environment.